 “[The PPP] was just going to be an incredibly helpful tool for me to relaunch my business when it was allowed to open again,” he says.
 “That night the approval came through, I was almost in tears because I thought this was such a lifeline for my business to be able to participate.”

 Being able to participate in the PPP made the difference between staying open and closing his practice.
 Despite the initial issues with his bank, receiving the funding to keep his doors open and cover essential costs was a real win during such an uncertain economic period.
 Through the program, he was able to pay employees, increase inventory, replenish depleted supplies and purchase personal protective equipment (PPE).
 Because of this smooth process, he decided to switch his business banking relationship to U.S. Bank.

-While completing the PPP aplication with U.S. Bank, Dr. Thomas found three key features that improved his expereince and led him to reconsider where he banks.
+While completing the PPP application with U.S. Bank, Dr. Thomas found three key features that improved his experience and led him to reconsider where he banks.

 Continue reading more stories about how small business owners navigated unprecedented times.

 Find more resources and tips for running your business here.